huggingface/blog/image-search-datasets.md

 <img src="assets/53_image_search_datasets/search_result.jpg" alt="An image of a factory">

-This isn't quite a steam engine but it's also not a completely weird result.
+This isn't quite a steam engine, but it's also not a completely weird result.
 We can plot the other results to see what was returned.

 ``` python
 import matplotlib.pyplot as plt